katmagic/only_once/README.md

 		only_once(i%2){ puts 'This will be executed twice.' }
 	end

 As you can see, `only_once()` can take arguments.
-If the set of arguments given to it is unique (or, more accurately, if the array of arguments given the first time it was called at a particular location decide that the array of arguments given in the current invocation are equivalent to them (by means of the `==()` method of the first argument array given)).
+Only if the set of arguments given to it is unique (or, more accurately, if the array of arguments given the first time it was called at a particular location decide that the array of arguments given in the current invocation are equivalent to them (by means of the `==()` method of the first argument array given)) then the block will be executed.

 And one more example just to clarify: